statamic/v2-docs/content/pages/4.fieldtypes/index.md

 ## Default Settings {#default-settings}

 Most fieldtypes share a common set of default settings, like validation, display text, instructions, and so on.
 You'll see this list referenced throughout the docs.

+* Not available on fields inside a bard, replicator or grid field.